jfmengels/blog/content/blog/optimizing-javascript-is-hard/index.md

 These are a lot of operations (some of which I skimmed over) for what looks like a very simple operation.

 It is frustrating to me that we can't share the knowledge that we have about Elm code (something is definitely a number, something is definitely a string, ...) to the JavaScript runtime.
-We can't use the `Number:add` operation directly because that is not part of the exposed JavaScript language.
+We can't use the `Number::add` operation directly because that is not part of the exposed JavaScript language.
 Therefore, we can only compiled `a + b` to... `a + b`.

 I believe we could make Elm code perform much faster if we had direct access to these building blocks, or if we could give some hints to the runtime that these are numbers for sure.